netdata/netdata/claim/README.md

 <!--
 ---
 title: "Agent claiming"
-description: "Agent claiming is part of the onboarding process when creating a workspace in Netdata Cloud."
+description: "Agent claiming allows a Netdata Agent, running on a distributed node, to securely connect to Netdata Cloud.
+A Space's administrator creates a claiming token, which is used to add an Agent to their Space via the Agent-Cloud link."
-date: 2020-04-14
+date: 2020-04-15
 custom_edit_url: https://github.com/netdata/netdata/edit/master/claim/README.md
 ---
 -->

 # Agent claiming

-Agent claiming is part of the onboarding process when creating a Space in Netdata Cloud.
+Agent claiming allows a Netdata Agent, running on a distributed node, to securely connect to Netdata Cloud.
 A Space's administrator creates a **claiming token**, which is used to add an Agent to their Space via the [Agent-Cloud link (ACLK)](/aclk/README.md).

 Claiming nodes is a security feature in Netdata Cloud.
 Through the process of claiming, you demonstrate in a few ways that you have administrative access to that node and the configuration settings for its Agent.
 By logging into the node,